spatie/typescript-transformer/docs/dtos/typing-properties.md

 }
 ```

-## By docblocks
+## Using docblocks

 You can also use docblocks to type properties.
 A more detailed overview of this can be found [here](https://docs.phpdoc.org/latest/guides/types.html).
+While PHP's built-in typed properties are great, docblocks allow for a bit more flexibility:

 ```php
 class Dto